Masterchiefm/Binder_Design_CS286/README.md

 # Binder_Design_Pipline
  Binder_Design_Pipline for CS286

+ Contributors: Qiqin Mo, Hao Zhang, Daohong Gong, Ken Chen

+ This repo is designed to make binder design easier and accomlish the task of CS286 course.
+ This repo is the join-effort of the Contributors.
+Each of them is indispensable

 ## Setup
 1. Applied licence of pyRosseta
     The environment require PyRosetta which requires a license that